 Do not adjust default page margins (all margins are 2.0 cm, with the exception of the left margin which is 3.0 cm) or page size (A4 portrait).

 The abstract, including title, authors, affiliations and abstract text, must not exceed 200 words.

-Abstracts (maximum of 200 words) should be submitted to email@example.com by the due date, which is Tuesday 14 March, 2017.
+Abstracts (maximum of 200 words) should be submitted to email@example.com.

 Please use the following convention for your abstract file name: [first name]_[surname]_[oral, poster or keynote]_[abstract number].docx for example, joe_bloggs_oral_3.docx means that Joe Bloggs is submitting his 3rd abstract and is requesting an oral presentation.
 All poster requests will be honoured, but oral presentations will be assigned by the Committee, who may not be able to honour every request.
 Keynote speakers have already been identified, so only use this option only if you are a designated keynote speaker.
 Keynote speakers should not submit more than one abstract with the “keynote” identifier.

 - Professor Richard Bradshaw, Geographer focusing on human mediated and climate mediated impacts on forests at Liverpool University